calcite/onacol/README.rst

     Sensors:
              Basic sensor [0]        Trigger limits: (30, 120)
              Additional sensor [1]   Trigger limits: (40, 100)

+In explicitly used environment variables, where schema is not defined, then of course YAML default conversion rules are used.

 Configuration using command-line options
 ++++++++++++++++++++++++++++++++++++++++